Donald Trump's health: What we know so far

 "We'll only learn what he wants us to know," said Arthur Caplan, a professor and founding head of the Division of Medical Ethics at NYU Langone Health in New York.

 "A physical is forward-looking and almost, really, an examination of your biochemistry.
-We're going to look at your blood and your urine, and we're going to take a look at your heart electronically," Caplan said.
+We're going to look at your blood and your urine, and we're going to take a look at your heart electronically," said Caplan, who was one of 75 health professionals who signed a letter urging Trump's doctor to evaluate his neurological health (PDF).

 Presidents historically will "release general information on things like cholesterol, is there any problem with emerging diabetes or the president's heart. ...
 It won't solve or settle any of the controversies about his competence," he said.
 "The president has the same right to privacy as you or I would if we went to get a physical.
 No one has the right to know what the results are.
 There's no legislation, there's no requirement that he tell us anything."